19hours/sg-statutes/Acts/Land Titles Act.md

 (a) any person who may have possession of any title deed relating to any unregistered land and any relevant document pertaining to any estate or interest in such land other than documents relating to trusts to produce such documents; and

-(b) any person who owns any estate or interest in land, to furnish any information pertaining to the use or tenure of the land or any other matter pertaining thereto.
+(b) any person who owns any estate or interest in land, to furnish any information pertaining to the use or any other matter relating to the land.

-[17/2001]
+[Act 8 of 2014 wef 15/08/2014]

 (3) Where a person —